 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 What Abnormal Results Mean

 In a woman who has not been diagnosed with ovarian cancer, a rise in CA-125 may mean a number of things.
-While it can mean that she has ovarian cancer, it can also indicate other types of cancer, as well as several diseases such as endometriosis, which are not cancer.
+While it may mean that she has ovarian cancer, it can also indicate other types of cancer, as well as several other diseases, such as endometriosis, which are not cancer.